particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 ### OTA in the IDEs

-In order to flash a device OTA from the IDEs, including Particle Web IDE, Particle Workbench, and the Particle CLI, the device must not only be marked as a development device, but also claimed to your Particle account.
+In order to flash a device OTA from the IDEs, including Particle [Web IDE](https://build.particle.io, Particle [Workbench](https://www.particle.io/workbench/), and the [Particle CLI](https://particle.io/cli/), the device must not only be marked as a development device, but also claimed to your Particle account.

 For this reason, we recommend each developer have their own device, claimed to their own account, and often on their desk with each access to buttons and the USB debug serial port, for ease of development.